 Do you like to learn about the past?
 Have you ever wondered how your grandmother crocheted that scarf for you or embroidered that pillowcase?
 Have you looked at a quilt on your grandmother’s bed and wondered how it was made?
 If you said “yes” to any of these questions, then this project is for you.
 Heritage Arts includes the practical skills passed down from preceding generations that were developed to provide basic family needs.
 Some examples include cross-stitch, knitting, crocheting, needlepoint, embroidery, macramé, basket making, candles, and many more!

-Visual Arts - Heritage Arts
+Exploring 4-H Visual Arts Heritage Arts

 Spark Activity: Cookie Cutter Candles